hashicorp/consul/website/source/docs/agent/options.html.md

   be checked using the agent's credentials.
 This was added in Consul 1.0.1 and defaults to false.

 * <a name="enable_central_service_config"></a><a href="#enable_central_service_config">`enable_central_service_config`</a>
-  When set, the Consul agent will merge any service registrations with centrally configured defaults for that service, if they exist.
+  When set, the Consul agent will look for any centralized service configurations that match a registering service instance.
+  If it finds any, the agent will merge the centralized defaults with the service instance configuration.
 This allows for things like service protocol or proxy configuration to be defined centrally and inherited by any affected service registrations.

 * <a name="enable_debug"></a><a href="#enable_debug">`enable_debug`</a> When set, enables some
   additional debugging features.
 Currently, this is only used to access runtime profiling HTTP endpoints, which